Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about a time when you gave a simple solution to a complex problem

-compatibility of different language keyboard to set default button to initial the keyboard button **[⬆ Back to Top](#question)**
+issue of compatibility of different language keyboard which was report by Quality Assurance I provide a simple solution which was setting default button to initialize the keyboard button if users have two same kb but diff language and change another kb with diff lang to use

+**[⬆ Back to Top](#question)**

 ### Tell me about a time when you went way beyond the scope of the project and delivered

+During the time at ASUS, I found that my teammate paid more attention on how it works but paid less attention on how it looks.
+I took the iniative to modify the responsive web design on every pages to Make project more responsive and smooth during creatop.
+As a result, I got positive feedback from manager due to responsiveness and smoothness!

-Make project more responsive and smooth during creatop **[⬆ Back to Top](#question)**
+**[⬆ Back to Top](#question)**

 ### Tell me about a time when you had to make a quick decision that was going to have a significant impact on the organization

+During the time at asus, I was responsible for gaming keyboard and I raised an quick idea that to show keyboard image in the small size screen rather that show key list because it made user experience worse in small size screen.
+After making page more responsive, our product got lots of positive feedback from customer and I think it is a significant impact on the organization because we always focus on customer experience.

-keyboard button page not list but show original kb image **[⬆ Back to Top](#question)**
+**[⬆ Back to Top](#question)**

 ### Tell me about a time when you had to take a calculated risk at work

-Responsible for kb which is the main and complicated product in the application **[⬆ Back to Top](#question)**
+Responsible for kb which is the main and complicated product in the application

+**[⬆ Back to Top](#question)**

 ### When have you had to overcome a challenging situation at work

-asus fixed bug and create new feature
+asus fixed lots of bug and create new feature

 **[⬆ Back to Top](#question)**

 ### Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it